bratekarate/food-order-service/README.md

 - Kafka as a message broker with Ktables for microservice communication and Saga (yet to come)
   - Consumers that have exclusive write access on shared domain objects
   - Producers that are called under the hood by Repository abstractions
+- Spring `RestControllers` that expose the web API using Dtos (No meaningful logic implemented yet)